alesti/cluster-in-a-box/alu-rails.md

 and no switch, one is only 3 pieces not four - this will be fixed later.

-I will also add some [dense foam](frame-box-connection#foam) between rails and stacks to have some suspension.
+I will also add some [dense foam](frame-box-connection#foam) between rails and stacks to have some suspension against hard impacts.

 ![intermediate cage](pics/cage_sm.jpg)
 ![intermediate cage](pics/cage_with_stack_sm.jpg)